Covid-19: New mutation of Delta variant under close watch in UK

 Experts say it is unlikely to take off in a big way or escape current vaccines.

-It is not yet considered a Variant of Concern, or a Variant Under Investigation - the categories assigned to variants and the level of risk associated with them.
+It is not yet considered a variant of concern, or a variant under investigation - the categories assigned to variants and the level of risk associated with them.

 What is AY.4.2?